GSA/challenges-and-prizes/_historical-challenges/reference-data-challenge.md

   file, or shared test build.
 Details are provided at the Event Website.
-Namely, for Android or Windows applications, the Participant can upload an .apk file in the submission form or provide a link for the Competition Sponsor to download the Participant’s App.
-For iOS applications, the Participant should provide a link if it is in the Apple Store (promo code must be provided if the Participant charges money for the app).
+Namely, for Android or Windows applications, the Participant can upload an .apk file in the submission form or provide a link for the Competition Sponsor to download the Participant’s App. </p><p>For iOS applications, the Participant should provide a link if it is in the Apple Store (promo code must be provided if the Participant charges money for the app).
 If a Participant’s iOS App is not yet publicly available, the Participant must send a test build following the instructions